The A/C launch for Paragliders

 It is also possible to steer the wing by scissoring the A and C risers left and right, but it is not nearly as easy to steer this way as using the brakes.
 Because of this, I prefer to teach using the A/C as a “lift and check” technique and after this, to just go to normal brake kiting.

-Brakes are in normal “preset” position, both A risers go in right hand and both C risers go into left hand.
+Brakes are in normal “preset” position, both A risers go in left hand and both C risers go into right hand.
+I used to teach this with the As in the right hand and the Cs in the left – this picture is from that period.
+New pictures will be updated shortly.

 Use the C risers in one hand on any glider that has a riser system with the full 4 riser set.
 On a 3 riser system (with a combo C/D), use the rear riser / C riser.